Skip to main content

 StatusMeaningReversible?

-BatchedIncluded in L1 batch transactionYes (if block fails)
+l2ps_batchedIncluded in an L1 batch transactionYes (if block fails)

 Authenticated History Access